SlothLabsGDMC2023/Onboarding/REPO-SETUP.md

 # Setting Up the SlothLab Repository

-> **Note:** You may skip this guide if you have already cloned the repository, copied it into the Amulet operations folder, and are familiar with Git basics.
+> **Note:** You may skip this guide if you have already cloned the `generator` repository, copied *all* of its contents into the Amulet operations folder, and are familiar with Git basics.
+If you are unsure about any of those things, please follow the guide below.

 Welcome to the SlothLab project!
 This guide will walk you through installing Git, setting up your local environment, and understanding how our repository structure and version control workflow operate.